BIM Certification Course

 Can I attend online?
 What if I’m outside of Seattle?

 ∴ Absolutely!
 The course is meant to be completed 100% online.
 Students attend from across the country and internationally with great success.
 Instruction is delivered live each week of the course via the web-based Canvas platform.
 Because we keep the course content and case studies fresh, pre-recorded class sessions are not available.
-Each class recording is posted and available the next day for review or to watch for the first time. the Instructor is available for questions via email.
+Each class recording is posted and available the next day for review or to watch for the first time.
+The instructor is available for questions via email.
+Local students are also welcome to join session in person on the UW Seattle campus.

 How often is the course offered?